unicode-org/message-format-wg/exploration/function-composition-part-1.md

 But both interpretation 1 and interpretation 2 complicate that.

 Alternative 1: A function returns a "formatted value".
-This matches model 1, where formatted values are bound to names.
+This matches the simple model, where formatted values are bound to names.

 Alternative 2: A function returns a composite value that conceptually pairs a base value (possibly the operand of the function, but possibly not; see Example B1) with options.
-This matches model 2.
+This matches the preservation model.
 If we preserve the single usage of "resolved value" in the spec, this implies that the (base value, options) representation applies to all resolved values,